 Who we are

 We are a network of UK based public, private and academic organisations involved in the seamless supply chain of climate data from satellites through to production of climate information and integration into services.The group is coordinated and hosted by the National Centre for Earth Observation.
 Coordination of the group and our activities to grow awareness, use and uptake of climate data from space are resourced by group members in kind and with financial contributions.
-Financial contributions for the period 2017-2019 have been provided by:
+Financial contributions for the period 2017-2019 have been provided by (in alphabetical order):

 History and achievements